beejasaurus/sort_by_color/README.md

 Type in the name of the directory you'd like to sort, e.g. ~/Documents/Wallpapers/Cars, then give it a moment to assess each image and prepend a sort number for you.

+## Dependencies

+Python 2, and the python library colorthief.

+If you're using homebrew: pip install colorthief